juj/fbcp-ili9341/README.md

 #### Which SPI display should I buy to make sure it works best with fbcp-ili9341?

-First, make sure the display is a 4-wire SPI and not a 3-wire one. fbcp-ili9341 does not currently support 3-wire SPI.
+First, make sure the display is a 4-wire SPI and not a 3-wire one.
 A display is 4-wire SPI if it has a Data/Control (DC) GPIO line that needs connecting.
+Sometimes the D/C pin is labeled RS (Register Select).
+Support for 3-wire SPI displays does exist, but it is experimental and not nearly as well tested as 4-wire displays.

 Second is the consideration about display speed.
 Below is a performance chart of the different displays I have tested.
 Note that these are sample sizes of one, I don't know how much sample variance there exists.
 Also I don't know if it is likely that there exists big differences between displays with same controller from different manufacturers.
 At least the different ILI9341 displays that I have are all quite consistent on performance, whether they are from Adafruit or WaveShare or from BuyDisplay.com.